Header

 Little Tragedies biography

 The first album "Passions on Titanic" was recorded in the studio "Art Technology" within just two days.
 This music is a sonic impression of guitarplayer Igor and composer Gennady from the well-known movie "Titanic".
 In his arrangements Gennady uses a huge collection of vintage analog synths collected in "Art Technology" studio.
-The "old school" of analog recording (without digital tools!), combined with the sounds of original vintage synths and organ HAMMOND recreates that unique and famous sound of great groups of 70'th.
-This sound based on the sound of solo synthesizer MINIMOOG and organ HAMMOND becomes a "sonic signature" of the group.
+The "old school" of analog recording (without digital tools!), combined with the sounds of original vintage synths and Hammond organ recreates that unique and famous sound of great groups of 70'th.
+Thus Hammond and Minimoog becomes the "sonic signature" of the group.
 Among the members of the group this album is the most beloved recording.
-In the second project "The Sun Of Spirit" Gennady gets an inspiration from the poetry of the great Russian poet Nikolay Gumilev and writes music on his poems (cycle "Porcelain Pavilion").
+On "The Sun Of Spirit" Gennady gains inspiration from the poetry of the great Russian poet Nikolay Gumilev and writes music on his poems (cycle "Porcelain Pavilion").
 The album "Porcelain Pavilion" is a continuation of "The Sun Of Spirits".
-I think, that today nobody else plays such a music in Russia.
-We hope that you will enjoy our music!
+It is speculated that nobody else currently plays such a music in Russia.

 LITTLE TRAGEDIES Videos (YouTube and more)